 - This drives me crazy when companies that say they sell bags for freshness like stand up pouches and refuse to carry enough inventory and allow their clients to waffle and fret until they get a new supply.
 Consider finding a supplier that has a wide selection and considerable quantity on hand for immediate release.
 You never know when a spike in sales or an unexpected order could happen and having a supplier who can ship to you that day or whenever you need could make or break your retail success.
 Further, find a supplier who actually wants your business!
 This sounds silly but it is true.
 We hear from customers all the time who say their existing supplier never returned their call or refused to overnight pouches when they desperately needed them…or they overcharged them because it was a rush shipment.
 You shouldn’t be penalized for being a customer.

-- Does your supplier guarantee their quality and their work?
+- Does your food packaging supplier guarantee their quality and their work?
 Do they use only FDA food grade material and are they able to show you that documentation?
 Stock stand up pouches are your retail salespeople when you cannot be there in person (because you can’t be everywhere).
 Find a supplier who stands behind their work and just as important, wants you to succeed.